slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-economy-bank.md

 ####
 1. the credit issue charges interest on the unpaid balance if the billed amount is not paid in full.(at a much higher rate than most form of debt)
+2. Have 50 dollars a month taken from my account?